Goto main content

 When Hugo Chávez died in 2013, Nicolás Maduro was elected with a narrow majority in a widely contested election.
 Falling oil prices and speculation brought about the collapse of the country's economy and led to hyperinflation, economic depression and shortages of basic goods.
 This in turn caused a drastic increase in unemployment, poverty, disease, malnutrition and crime.
 The sanctions imposed by the US government worsened the situation.

 This socio-economic crisis heightened throughout 2019, 2020 and 2021, resulting in one of the largest population displacements in the history of South America.
-An estimated 6 million people Venezuelans have left the country since 2014.
+An estimated 7.7 million Venezuelans have left the country since 2014.

 Where we work